tgstation/tgstation/tools/LinuxOneShot/README.md

 	- The instance is configured to autostart
 	- Repo is cloned from the origin specified in the `docker-compose.yml`
 	- BYOND version is set to the latest one specified in the `docker-compose.yml`
-	- A script similar to `../tgs4_scripts/PostCompile.sh` is used to setup BSQL, rust-g, and the non-prefixed database schema
+	- A script will be run to setup dependencies.
+This does the following every time the game is built:
+		- Reads dependency information from `dependencies.sh` in the root of the repository
+		- Installs the following necessary packages into the TGS image
+			- Rust/cargo
+			- git
+			- cmake
+			- grep
+			- g++-6
+			- g++-6-multilib
+			- mysql-client
+			- libmariadb-dev:i386
+			- libssl-dev:i386
+		- Builds rust-g in `./TGS_Instances/main/Configuration/EventScripts/rust-g` and copies the artifact to the game directory.
+		- Builds BSQL in `./TGS_Instances/main/Configuration/EventScripts/BSQL` and copies the artifact to the game directory.
+		- Sets up `./TGS_Instances/main/Configuration/GameStaticFiles/config` with the initial repository config.
+		- Sets up `./TGS_Instances/main/Configuration/GameStaticFiles/data`.
-		- The database will be created on the same mariadb instance and is named `ss13_db`
+		- If it doesn't exist, create the `ss13_db` database on the mariadb server and populate it with the repository's.
-	- `config` and `data` folders live in `./Instances/main/Configuration/GameStaticFiles`
-	- DreamDaemon will be exposed on port 1337
+	- Start DreamDaemon and configure it to autostart and keep it running via TGS.
 	- Updates will be pulled from the default repository branch and deployed every hour

 What it DOESN'T do: